 - To date, it has been ratified by all Parties, except Cambodia.

-The relations with ASEAN in important for India for forwarding its Act East Policy to ensure economic development in the northeast region.
+ASEAN is India’s fourth-largest trading partner.
+The relations with ASEAN are important for India to forward its Act East Policy to ensure economic development in the northeast region.